 With a rollover, you, your surviving spouse beneficiary, or your former spouse actually receives the money or property through a distribution before rolling it into another IRA.
 The distribution that is eventually rolled into an IRA is treated as any other type of distribution at the time it is taken from the IRA.
 So the withholding rules still apply.
 The distributing financial organization reports the distribution to the IRS, and the receiving organization reports the rollover contribution to the IRS.

 Full access to your IRA funds is always guaranteed with a Traditional IRA.
 Taxable distributions taken from a Traditional IRA before the IRA holder reaches age 59½ are generally subject to a 10% penalty.
 This is to discourage people from taking distributions prior to reaching age 59½.
 The 10% early distribution penalty does not apply in the following situations:

 Health insurance premiums following unemployment

 Qualified reservist distributions

-Beginning in the year that a Traditional IRA holder turns 70½ years of age, distributions from a Traditional IRA become mandatory.
-You must begin taking money out of your IRA by April 1st following the year you turn 70½ years old.
+Beginning in the year that a Traditional IRA holder turns 72 years of age, distributions from a Traditional IRA become mandatory.
 These distributions are based on your IRA balance divided by your life expectancy, either singly or jointly with your beneficiary.
 If you fail to take your required distribution, you will be subject to a substantial penalty.

 To view North Georgia Credit Union’s Traditional IRA rates, please click here.